muktihari/fit/cmd/fitactivity/README.md

    - Based on GPS points using RDP [Ramer-Douglas-Peucker]
    - Based on distance interval in meters
    - Based on time interval in seconds
+1. **remove**: remove messages based on given message numbers and other parameters

 This program is available for download in [Release's Assets](https://github.com/muktihari/fit/releases).